AdoriZahard/hi3er/docs/index.md

 **Blessing of First Encounter**: Charged ATKs in Herrscher of Human Form pull enemies on both sides of the arrow slightly towards the center.
 Charged ATKs deal an additional 1200% ATK of Ice DMG.
 If a Charged ATK hits more than 10 times, enemies take 10% more Total DMG from Charged ATKs for every Nexus Signet owned (cannot stack). | No
 **Blessing of First Yearning**: In Herrscher of Human Form, Charged ATK Speed increases by 30% for 5s after triggering Ultimate Evasion Skill.
 When using Charged ATK, shooting speed continously increases, up to a maximum of 80%.
 Move Speed while using Charged ATKs increases by 100%.
 Resets when Charged ATK ends.
 When Charged ATK hits, Ultimate Evasion CD decreases by 2.5s and weapon skill CD decreases by 1s.
 Gain 1 stack of Crystal Ice Mirror for every Charged ATK that hits an enemy.
 Every stack of Crystal Ice Mirror increases DMG from Charged ATK's by 10%. | No

-####<p align="center">Hua - Signet of Vicissitude (1st Core)</p>

 !!! note
+    This build is best taken with 3 Ego signets, basically, double reroll is its most ideal start.
+Bloom + Journey is the startup while Awakening is the 3rd Ego signet taken by F2.
+Journey is simply 10x times better and far stronger, and the way you use it is save the Crystals (used on Evade mainly) to oneshot a wave, then use Active + Charged for 2nd Wave.
+Use Finisher early after that and get your 2nd Ult ASAP for another round of Crystals from Journey.

+####<p align="center">Kalpas - Signet of Decimation (1st Core)</p>

+!!! note
-    Ideal Order from F1-F7: Double Ego Start (Bloom + Journey + Awakening) into Hua's Elem Breach F3, then finish Hua 2nd Core by F4 with TDM and Elem DMG, grab Broken Dream at F5, go shop F6 and use 3* Remembrance Sigil Abuse for Vill-V's Conflict and Pendulum and Griseo's Red Paint or Sakura's TDM and TDM Taken, then finish Vill-V's 2nd Core by F7 Doubles
+    Ideal Order from F1-F7: Double Ego Start (Bloom + Journey) into Awakening at F2, grab Kalpas' TDM by F3 and use BR abuse to lower your HP to below 200, then finish Kalpas 2nd Core by F4 Double with Phys/Elem DMG and Max HP%, go shop F5 and grab Griseo's Red & Yellow or Black alongside V-V's Conflict and Pendulum or one of them and Sakura's either TDM or TDM Taken, unlock V-V 2nd Core F6 and grab V-V door F7 for Puppetry and Drama.

 Signet | Priority
 - | :----:
-**Old Dreams Again**: Elemental Breach increases by 0.6% per second.
-40 stacks max.
-Taking DMG reduces 10 stacks. | 1st **Long Trip**: Total DMG increases by 1.0% per second.
-40 stacks max.
-Taking DMG reduces 10 stacks. | 2nd **Dark Garb No More**: Elemental DMG increases by 0.8% per second.
-40 stacks max.
-Taking DMG reduces 10 stacks. | 3rd **Nexus Signet 2: Suffering Mass** |
-**Broken Dream**: With Soldier's Remembrance stacks, the max stacks of all buffs from Normal Signets of Vicissitude increase by 20.
-Losing all Soldier's Remembrance stacks reduces the max stacks by 10 but restores 1 Soldier's Remembrance stack.
-Can only be triggered once every battle. | Optional
+**Blade, Grave and Scar**: Every 100 HP loss boosts Total DMG by 1.0%. | 1st **Bone, Blood and Ribbon**: Every 100 HP loss boosts Physical & Elemental DMG by 0.8%. | 2nd **Path, Misfortune and Written Fate**: Max HP increases by 25%. | 3rd **Desireless, Mindless and Homeless**: Losing HP boosts Total DMG taken by all enemies by 25% for 8s. | 4th **Nexus Signet 2: Soldiers, Scissors, Spoils, and Slaughter** | Optional

 !!! note
-    Broken Dream is a good gamble to try and take as early as F5.
-However, if you don't want to risk it by potentially having to reset run if you want the best result possible, you can just chase the other cores instead.
+    HoE doesn't really need to finish Kalpas core but in this run we take it anyways.

 ####<p align="center">Vill-V - Signet of Helix (2nd Core)</p>